sunfounder/piarm/docs/source/preparation/set_up_your_raspberry_pi.rst

 If You Have No Screen
 --------------------------

-If you don��t have a display, you can log in to the Raspberry Pi remotely, but before that, you need to get the IP of the Raspberry Pi.
+If you don’t have a display, you can log in to the Raspberry Pi remotely, but before that, you need to get the IP of the Raspberry Pi.

 Get the IP Address